We the Living (film): Revision and re-release

+Rand learned about the unauthorized adaptation of her novel in 1946.
+She saw the adaptation for the first time in 1947.
+Rand liked and was impressed by the films, but she resented the use of her story for Fascist propaganda and the addition of pro-Fascist and antisemitic dialogue.
+Initial efforts to re-release the film with Rand's approval were ended when she declined to grant the literary rights.
+In 1961, Rand settled her legal claims for damages from the adaptation and received a payment of 14 million Italian lire.

+Following the settlement, Rand's lawyers, Erika Holzer and Henry Mark Holzer, went to Italy to find negatives for the films.
+The search ended in the summer of 1968 when it was discovered that a business entity that owned dozens of vintage Italian films had obtained the original films.
+The Holzers brought a copy back to the United States.

-Shortly thereafter, Duncan Scott began working with Ayn Rand on re-editing the films Noi Vivi and Addio Kira.
+Shortly thereafter, Duncan Scott began working with Rand on re-editing the films Noi Vivi and Addio Kira.
 At this time, the two Italian films were combined into a single film with English subtitles.
 Certain subplots were cut to get the films down from four hours to a more manageable three-hour run-time.
 The film was edited to be more faithful to Rand's original novel, and during this time, they also rid the films of Fascist propaganda, which was a distortion of Rand's message.
 This new version produced by the Holzers and Duncan Scott and was approved by Rand and her estate.
 It was re-released as We the Living in 1986.

 The new version of We the Living premiered at the Telluride Film Festival in Colorado in 1986 — the first public showing of the film outside of Italy since World War II.
 Soon after, it was released in theaters throughout the US, Canada, and overseas.
 Today, a two-disc DVD of the film is sold by Duncan Scott Productions.